mo-josperry/original-blackjack/README.md

 This is the original BlackJack game created by
 Josh Perry as the final project for Introduction to Python Programming, with Mohawk College.
+Custom class has been used for Cards.